Service for Ladies (1927 film)

-Service for Ladies is a lost 1927 American comedy silent film directed by Harry d'Abbadie d'Arrast and written by Benjamin Glazer, George Marion Jr., Chandler Sprague and Ernest Vajda.
+Service for Ladies is a 1927 American silent comedy film directed by Harry d'Abbadie d'Arrast and written by Benjamin Glazer, George Marion Jr., Chandler Sprague, and Ernest Vajda.
 Starring Adolphe Menjou, Kathryn Carver, Charles Lane, Lawrence Grant, André Cheron, James A. Marcus and Nicholas Soussanin, it was released on April 6, 1927, by Paramount Pictures.

 It was remade in 1932, directed by Alexander Korda and starring Leslie Howard and Elizabeth Allan.